CLI Commands Reference¶

 smelt explain --json

-# Explain only selected models and their dependencies
+# Explain only selected models and their dependencies (canonical path form)

-smelt explain --select +daily_revenue --json
+smelt --scope marts explain --select +daily_revenue --json

 smelt ui¶